playfulprogramming/playfulprogramming/content/blog/typescript-type-generics/index.md

 const newNumber = shouldBeNumber + 4;
 ```

-The reason that the operation `shouldBeNumber + 4` yields this error is because it doesn't know which type to give you given your input, since the output is also explicitly a union (meaning that it could be a string OR a number returned — one of them supporting numeric operations, one of them not).
+The reason that the operation `shouldBeNumber + 4` yields this error is because you've told TypeScript that `shouldBeNumber` is either a number **or** a string by making the output explicitly typed as a union.
+As a result, TypeScript is unable to do addition between a number and a string (which is one of the potential values) and therefore throws an error.

 ### Potential Solutions Disclaimer {#silly-examples-disclaimer}